A Comprehensive Survey on Generative Diffusion Models for Structured Data: Data-driven General Tasks

 where $ \mathbf{X}^{k} = (\mathbf{x}^{k}(t_0), ... , \mathbf{x}^{k}(t_{M-1})) $ represents the time-indexed sequence of points observed at $M$ distinct timestamps, $t_i$, within the interval $t \subset [0, T]$, at $ k $-th diffusion step.
 As aforementioned, these points are assumed to be derived from the continuous function $\mathbf{x}( \cdot )$.
-Next, the objective function is modified from equation \ref{eq:ddpm_ho} to:
+Next, the objective function is modified from equation \ref{eq:ddpm_ho} to \ref{eq:dspd_objective},

-where $ \mathbf{X}^0_{F} $ and $ \mathbf{X}^0_{H} $ denote the input future and history data.
-The authors extend \textit{DSPD} to a continuous variant termed as Continuous Stochastic Process Diffusion (\textit{CSPD}), developed from the SDE formulation \cite{song2020score}.
-We do not provide detailed explanation on continuous one here.

-The \textit{DSPD} is utilised with forecasting and imputation.
-The forecasting methodology of \textit{DSPD} is similar to \textit{TimeGrad} \cite{rasul2021autoregressive}, with respect to objective function, architecture, and the sampling process.
-However, it advances in two points.
-Firstly, it is capable of predicting any future point within a continuous time interval.
-Secondly, it facilitates simultaneous prediction of multiple time points in a single run.
+where $ \mathbf{X}^0_{F} $ and $ \mathbf{X}^0_{H} $ denote the input future and historical data.
+The DSPD can be applied to both forecasting and imputation tasks.
+First, the forecasting methodology of DSPD is similar to TimeGrad \cite{rasul2021autoregressive}, with respect to objective function, architecture, and the sampling process.
+However, it advances in two points: 1) it is capable of predicting any future point within a continuous time interval and 2) it facilitates simultaneous prediction of multiple time points in a single run, not in an autoregressive fashion.
+Second, DSPD assumes that observed time series are formed by the values of the continuous function $\mathbf{x}( \cdot )$ at specific time points, which allows missing values to be computed by extracting the value of the continuous function at the corresponding time point.
+Thus, it can be repurposed for imputation by replacing the variance term with a covariance matrix, which is indicated in the equation on neural network of CSDI \cite{tashiro2021csdi}.

-Furthermore, \textit{DSPD} assumes that observed time series are formed by the values of the continuous function x(·) at specific time points, which allows missing values to be computed by extracting the value of the continuous function at the corresponding time point.
-Thus, it can be repurposed for imputation by replacing the variance term with a covariance matrix, which is indicated in the equation on neural network of \textit{CSDI} \cite{tashiro2021csdi}.
-The aforementioned two tasks can all be adapted into a continuous form, particularly useful in imputation task.
-This is because, the continuous noise process is more natural when handling irregular time intervals, which is a crucial problem in imputation tasks.
+Bilov\v s \textit{et al}. \cite{bilovs2022modeling} extend DSPD to a continuous variant termed as Continuous Stochastic Process Diffusion (CSPD), developed from the SDE formulation \cite{song2020score}.
+This continuous variant can also be employed for both imputation and forecasting tasks, particularly useful in imputation tasks.
+This is because the continuous noise process is more natural when handling irregular time intervals, which is a prevalent issue in imputation tasks.